x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/managed-store-exchange-2013-help.md

 The database caching algorithm known as dynamic buffer allocation that was introduced in Exchange Server 5.5 and also used by the Information Store in Exchange 2000 Server, Exchange Server 2003, Exchange Server 2007, and Exchange Server 2010, is also gone from Exchange 2013.
 Exchange 2013 uses a simple and straightforward algorithm for determining database cache.
 The Managed Store no longer dynamically reallocates cache between databases when failover occurs, which greatly simplifies internal cache management.
 Instead, the memory allocated for each database cache (for example, each store worker process) is based on number of local database copies and value of *MaximumActiveDatabases*, if configured.
 If the value of *MaximumActiveDatabases* is greater than number of current database copies, then the cache calculation is based on the number of database copies.

 The static algorithm used by Exchange 2013 allocates memory for each store worker process' ESE cache based on physical RAM.
 This memory is referred to as a database's *Max Cache Target*.
 25% of total server memory is allocated to the ESE cache.
-This proprotion of memory is referred to as the *Server Cache Size Target*.
+This proportion of memory is referred to as the *Server Cache Size Target*.

 > [!NOTE]
 > The Server Cache Size Target, and therefore the amount of memory allocated to the Store for ESE cache, can be overridden using <EM>msExchESEParamCacheSizeMax</EM> attribute of the <EM>InformationStore</EM> object in Active Directory (the value configured is the number of 32 KB pages to allocate across all store processes).